 Ocean Biodiversity Information System (OBIS) and therefore, to enable this, once accepted, authors are requested to send the latitude/longitude values

 dates and, if applicable, collection depths for each species/organism occurrence to the Responsible Editor.

 - Use of geographical names should follow the International Hydrographic Organization guidelines.

 - Figures and Tables

 - In text and legends, Figure(s) should be abbreviated as Fig(s). except at the beginning of sentences when it should be spelt in full.
 Legends of tables and figures must be self-explanatory.
-Figure files embedded or separately attached should be down-sized to reduce the total size of attached files as far as possible for reviewing purposes.
-High resolution figures for printing will be requested after acceptance.
+Figure files embedded or separately attached should be down-sized to reduce the total size of attached files (max 8MB) as far as possible for reviewing purposes.
+High resolution figures for printing (pdfs) and Tables in Excel format will be requested after acceptance.

 - MacArthur RH, Wilson EO (1967) The Theory of Island Biogeography.
 Princeton University Press, Princeton, New Jersey, 203 pp.

 Pierrot-Bults AC (1997) Biological diversity in oceanic macrozooplankton: more than counting species.
 In: Marine Biodiversity:

 Patterns and Processes (eds Ormond RFG, Gage JD, Angel MV).
 Cambridge University Press, Cambridge, pp.